Apply for an Insurance Agent Business License in Dubai

 Earn commissions from insurers for policies placed through their agency

-This licence does not permit the holder to underwrite policies or carry insurance risk.
+This license does not permit the holder to underwrite policies or carry insurance risk.
 It is strictly an intermediary and advisory activity, regulated by the UAE Insurance Authority (now integrated within the Central Bank of the UAE).

 The UAE Insurance Market: Current Context